-With my limited amount of rhubarb and not enough patience to do an infusion right now, I decided to have a play with rhubarb in cocktails instead, using rhubarb syrup.
-Making a rhubarb syrup is quick and easy and a good stand by to have on those off-booze days (yes, we all need those occasionally).
+With my limited amount of rhubarb and not enough patience to do an infusion right now, I decided to have a play with rhubarb cocktails instead, using rhubarb syrup.
+Making this syrup is quick and easy and a good standby to have on those off-booze days (yes, we all need those occasionally).

 I cup of sugar